|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 • Finally, they are much more accessible to the non-specialist, as would have been fitting for a classroom presentation.

 Translations into English are available of the four sets of material published during Kant’s lifetime, as well as of Paul Menzer’s 1924 volume on ethics (translated by Infield in 1930), Pölitz’s 1817 volume on rational theology (translated by Wood and Clark in 1978).
-Most recently, an ambitious translation project of Kant’s writings pursued by Cambridge University Press has in just the past few years made available new translations of notes on logic, metaphysics, ethics, and rational theology much of this for the first time with a translation of anthropology notes in preparation.
-So far, twenty-nine of the available sets of notes have been translated into English (at least in part).
+Most recently, an ambitious translation project of Kant’s writings pursued by Cambridge University Press has in just the past few years made available new translations of notes on logic, metaphysics, ethics, rational theology, and anthropology, much of this for the first time.
+So far, thirty of the available sets of notes have been translated into English (at least in part).

 Information on the notes has been rather scattered, sometimes unreliable, and primarily in German.
 The increasing availability of the various lecture notes in English translation brings with it an increasing need for background information on the notes themselves by a primarily-English reading audience; and while some of these translations offer some of the needed information, there is still an unfortunate amount of misinformation, with no single guide for orienting oneself among this wealth of material.